Water quality information

-Since April 2013, the Secretary of State for Health became responsible for existing fluoridation schemes.
+In April 2013, the Secretary of State for Health became responsible for existing fluoridation schemes.
 At the same time, local authorities became responsible for proposing and undertaking consultation on new schemes or changes to existing schemes.
 The cost of fluoridation is covered by the health authorities and isn’t included in our water charges.

 We and all clean water providers in the UK have a legal requirement to disinfect drinking water supplies.
 This is to make sure that the water is clean and free of any bugs or other contaminants that could make you unwell.

 Most of our water comes from surface sources, such as rivers, upland and lowland reservoirs.
 As rain falls and washes overland into rivers and reservoirs, it picks up various materials which can contain large numbers of harmful microorganisms, which need to be removed by treatment and disinfection.

 Why is chlorine added to water?